contentful/contentful-space-sync/README.md

   --content-model-only            Copies only content types and locales
                                   [boolean]

+  --skip-content-model            Skips content types and locales.
+Copies only entries and assets
+                                  [boolean]

   --force-overwrite               Forces overwrite of content on the destination
                                   space with the same ID.
 BEFORE USING THIS option see the section "Overwriting Content"